Are you thinking of starting an online store? Not sure whether you should use Shopify or WooCommerce?

 Payment Options in WooCommerce

 For payment gateways, WooCommerce even has support for many regional and less popular payment services.
-Since there is no barrier to entry, any payments company can create add-ons for WooCommerce and provide support for it.
+Since there is no barrier to entry, any payment company can create add-ons for WooCommerce and provide support for it.

 If choosing your own merchant account and using a third-party gateway is important for you, then you will save A LOT of money by using WooCommerce.

-Integrations and Add-ons: Shopify vs WooCommerce
+Integrations and Add-ons: Shopify vs. WooCommerce

 Shopify Add-ons and Integrations

-Shopify comes with a powerful API and an App Store where you can buy third party addons for your Shopify store.
+Shopify comes with a powerful API and an App Store where you can buy third-party add-ons for your Shopify store.
 They have hundreds of apps in the store covering every feature you’ll want to add to your store.

 Shopify’s app store contains both free and paid apps.
-Free apps are usually created by third party services that have their own pricing, and the app only integrates your store to their APIs.
-Pricing for paid addons varies and most apps offer monthly subscriptions.
+Free apps are usually created by third-party services that have their own pricing, and the app only integrates your store to their APIs.
+Pricing for paid add-ons varies, and most apps offer monthly subscriptions.

 WooCommerce Add-ons and Integrations

 WooCommerce is open source and built on top of WordPress.
 This gives you access to more than 59,000+ free WordPress plugins and many more paid plugins.